mblucasm/iDiff/README.md

 - Display missing users/items in a clean format.

 ## Requirements
 - A C compiler (GCC, Clang, etc.).
+(Project has been tested with gcc.exe (GCC) 13.2.0.
+With version 6.X program didn't work)
 - `stb_ds.h` (included in the project).

 ## Installation